rajnigupta76/r1-connect-demo-iOS/README.md

 ###iii.
 Custom Events

-With custom events you have the ability to create and track specific events that are more closely aligned with your app.
+Custom events allow you to create and track specific events that are more closely aligned with your app.
 If planned and structured correctly, custom events can be strong indicators of user intent and behavior.
 Some examples include pressing the “like” button, playing a song, changing the screen mode from portrait to landscape, and zooming in or out of an image.
 These are all actions by the user that could be tracked with events.

 To include tracking of custom events for the mobile app, the following callbacks need to be included in the application code: